QuentinRa/blog.quentinra.dev/info/ocaml/basic/structures.md

 if (condition) then true else false
 ```

-since condition is already a boolean and you will trigger
+since the condition is already a boolean and you will trigger
-most of experienced guys.
+most of the experienced guys.

 <div class="sr"></div>